Belekeri: History

+Nador, Kharvi(Fishermen caste), Komarpant, Halakki Vokkaliga, Shetti(Vaishya), Ager etc.

 Belekeri Port

+Karnataka plans development of non-major transhipment port with Rs 3,000 crore is likely to be invested in greenfield port at Belekeri.

+Belekeri Harbour

-The port is suitable for moderate weathers.
+The fishing harbour is suitable for moderate weathers.
 If proper improvements are brought about, it can greatly increase its capacity.
 Government of Karnataka has planned to improve it under Public-Private partnership.
 Justice Santosh Hegde, the then Lokayukta of Karnataka, is also reported to have expressed his concerns over the illegal activities.

 Environmental issues

 The export activity caused sufferings to over 3500 people.
 Fishermen have also expressed concerns over damages to their fishing activities.
 But, pressures to start the mining and ore-exporting are on the rise in Karnataka.